-Instagram is still something of the new kid on the block for marketing through social media, but momentum is really starting to build.
+While it's still something of the new kid on the block for marketing through social media, momentum is really starting to build and more people are doing business on Instagram.
 With 14 million UK users and 300 million worldwide users, Instagram is really taking hold, which is not a surprise when you realise it's owned by Facebook.
 Having said that, it's quite different to Facebook in that it's far more visual, the whole emphasis being on images, short 15 second videos and hashtags, up to 30 if you want.

-With no links on the posts themselves, businesses have to be very shrewd with their market strategy.
+With no links on the posts themselves, you'll have to be very shrewd when marketing your business on Instagram.
 With this in mind, the most important element to your Instagram strategy other than #hashtags is your 'Bio'.
 You need to fully utilise the 'Bio' if you want to get more traffic, leads, sales or opt-ins as this is the only place that users can click a link to find out more about what you have to offer.
 This is your only clickable link on Instagram so make it count.

 Choosing your username